-Note: The evolution of oil share of electricity production for countries with supply-side institutions (solid line) is well matched with the counterfactual (dotted line) until the 1973 oil shock, but a large divergence opens up thereafter, with oil share in treated countries falling relatively rapidly.
+Note: As the first panel shows, the evolution of oil share of electricity production for countries with supplyside institutions (solid line) is well matched with the counterfactual (dotted line) until the 1973 oil shock, but a large divergence opens up thereafter, with oil share in treated countries falling relatively rapidly.
+The second panel presents estimated average treatment effects of supply-side institutions on oil share of electricity production.
+The panel shows that there is a statistically meaningful difference between the trajectory of countries with supply-side institutions and the counterfactual after the oil shock.
+Uncertainty estimates are based on parametric bootstrap procedure and EM method of Gobillon and Magnac 2016.